lelloc/doc-admin/content/ticket-settings/templates.rst

       To be used for new phone or email ticket.

    Email
-      To be used for writing an email to a customer user.
+      To be used for writing an email to a customer user or to someone else.

    Forward
       To be used to forward an article to someone else.

    Note
-      To be used to create internal notes.
+      To be used to create notes.

    Phone call
       To be used for inbound and outbound phone calls.

    Process dialog
-      To be used in process management.
+      To be used in process management to pre-fill text of articles in user task activity dialogs.

 Name \*
    The name of this resource.
 Any type of characters can be entered to this field including uppercase letters and spaces.
 The name will be displayed in the overview table.

 Subject
-   The subject of the email sent to the users.
+   The subject of the article added by the template.

 Subject method
    Specify how the current article subject should be dealt with.
 The following methods are available: